bmc-cs-software-analysis/383/labs/Lab00.md

 How does this section differ from the previous one regarding testing?
 Does implementing the code alongside writing the tests change your perspective on how you approach testing?

 ### Signing out
-Submit both of your test suites and `ParseDate` implementation to gradescope along with a document of your current thoughts.
-For this lab, there are no wrong answers!
-Just give your intuition.
+Submit both of your test suites and `ParseDate` implementation to Gradescope along with a document reflecting your current thoughts on "What Makes a Good Test Suite".
+For this lab, there are no definitive right or wrong responses.
 Next week, we will learn about established test quality metrics.
+In this assignment, share your insights and observations.

 1. Test Suite Quality:
 a.
-What qualities make a good test suite?
+What qualities contribute to an effective test suite?
 b.
-How could you potentially automatically measure these qualities?
-Would it be possible?
+How might you automatically measure these qualities?
+Is it feasible?
 c.
-If you were to change your test suite to be as poor as possible on these metrics, how would it get worse?
+If you aimed to make your test suite as ineffective as possible, what changes would you make?
 d.
-How did you know when to stop testing?
+How did you determine when you had tested sufficiently?

 2. Writing Test Suites:
 a.
-What was the most difficult part of writing your test suite?
+What was the most challenging aspect of creating your test suite?
 b.
-Was it easier to write tests for the code you are familar with and wrote yourself?
+Did you find it easier to write tests for code that you had authored?
 c.
-For Part 2, did you write tests first or the implentation?
-How was your experience?
-How would things have changed if you did it the other way around?
+In Part 2, did you write your tests before or after the implementation?
+How did that choice affect your experience?
+How might things have changed if you had approached it differently?
 d.
-How did I derive assertions?
-Was it different for each part?
-How did you understand what the expected value should be?
+How did you derive assertions?
+Was the process different for each part?
+How did you ascertain what the expected values should be?

-3. AI Written tests: For this section ask ChatGPT (or your favorite AI assistant) to write tests for both source files.
+3. AI Written tests: For this section use ChatGPT (or your favorite AI assistant) to generate tests for both source files.
 a.
-Include a few sentences on the quality of these tests.
+Write a few sentences assessing the quality of these AI-generated tests.
 Do they compile?
-What makes them good / bad?
-What properties do they satisfy or vioalte?
-Include examples.
+What are their strengths and weaknesses?
+What properties do they satisfy or violate?
+Include specific examples where relevant.